stitchdata/docs/_integration-schemas/trello/v1/boards.md

 ---
 tap: "trello"
 version: "1"
-key: ""
+key: "board"

 name: "boards"
 doc-link: "https://developer.atlassian.com/cloud/trello/rest/#api-boards-id-get"
 singer-schema: "https://github.com/singer-io/tap-trello/blob/master/tap_trello/schemas/boards.json"
 description: |
+  {% include note.html type="single-line" content="**Note**: To replicate data for any other table, this table must be set to replicate.
+Refer to the [Replication section](#replication) for more info." %}

-  The {{ table.name }} table contains information about your boards idividual boards in {{ integration.display_name }}.
+  The {{ table.name }} table contains info about the boards that the user that authorized the integration is a member of.

+  #### Custom field support

+  Custom fields are supported for this table.

-replication-method: "Key-based Incremental"
+replication-method: "Full Table"

+supports-custom-fields: true

 api-method:
     name: "Get a Board"